 These units work well but do not match the performance of larger roof top air conditioning units.
 If it is hot outside these units bring welcome cooling air to a space where you can take shelter.
 In larger accommodation this may cool the lounge area only but it will reduce the temperature throughout the van.
 Unlike a mechanical or water cooled fan these units use refrigeration to remove heat from your space.
-Unlike a fan, air conditioning removes moisture from the air, lowering the humidity inside your habitation.
-One benefit of having a/c at a lower level is the cold air can cool you more rapidly rather like the blast of cold air you get from a cars air conditioning vent.
-Remember you can check Trust Pilot for reviews from customer's including their recommendations and findings.
+Different to a fan, air conditioning removes moisture from the air which lowers the humidity inside your habitation.
+One benefit of having air conditioning at a lower level is the cold air can cool you more rapidly, rather like the blast of cold air you get from the vents in a car with air conditioning.
+Remember you can visit Trustpilot and check the reviews from our customer's including their recommendations and findings, click here to visit the site: Trustpilot

 You can visit our showroom in Essendine, near the Georgian town of Stamford, see a unit working and understand whether it is right for you.
-The demonstration unit is sited on the side of a caravan and in a room so you will be able to feel the benefit of the cooling and understand further how the brackets work.
-Please call our office if you would like to visit we are open office hours Monday to Friday.
+The demonstration unit is sited on the side of a caravan and in a room where you will be able to feel the benefit of the cooling and understand further how the brackets work.
+Please call our office if you would like to visit we are open office hours Monday to Friday, we are not open at weekends.
+Please call 01780 761372 to book a time.

 With a helper: Go outside.
 Fit the hanging brackets to the exterior unit with the knurled knobs supplied.
 Positioning both units temporarily on a table can make this easier.
 Pass the interior (fan) unit through the window to your helper on the inside.
 Lift the exterior unit up and hang on the window.